Jump to Cookie Policy

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
-Aggregated Data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
-For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific feature.
-However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.
+We also collect, use and share aggregated data such as statistical or demographic data for any purpose.
+Aggregated data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
+For example, we may aggregate your usage data to calculate the percentage of users accessing a specific feature.
+However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
-Nor do we collect any information about criminal convictions and offences.
+We do not collect any special categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
+Nor do we collect any information about criminal convictions and offenses.

 If you fail to provide personal data